ob-julian/Tic-Tac-Toe/README.md

 tic-tac-toe_server
 ```
 > Beginners Hint: The `\` at the end of the line is used to continue the command on the next line in the terminal.
+> Furthermore, if you want to allow requests from multiple domains, you can set the `CORS_ORIGIN` environment variable to a comma-separated list of domains, e.g. `-e CORS_ORIGIN=<https://domain1.com>,<https://domain2.com>`.

 A concrete example for my setup, a standard Ubuntu server with Apache2 and Let's Encrypt certificates, would look like this: